47chapters/letsgo/docs/tutorials/setting-up-payments-with-stripe.md

 From the tenant settings screen, you can also initiate a change of the subscription plan or an update of the payment method on file.

-### Test the plan change flow in AWS
+### Test the subscription plan change flow in AWS

-Now let's go through the flow of changing the subscription plan using the version of your app deployed to AWS.
+Now let's go through the flow of changing the subscription plan using your app deployed to AWS.

-First, find out the URL of you website by running:
+First, find out the public URL of you website by running:

 ```bash
 yarn ops status -a web